Areas of science touched on by Gaia. Download the large version of the image (1.21 MB). (Image courtesy of ESA.)

 Gaia Data Release 1 Science Workshops

-The UK Gaia project (https://www.gaia.ac.uk) is organising a series of one day workshops open to interested astronomers in the UK.
-These will provide a basic introduction to the Gaia mission, an overview of the catalogue contents including scientific quality and practical information on how to handle and access them from the Gaia archive for science research.
+The UK Gaia project (https://www.gaia.ac.uk) organised a series of one day workshops open to interested astronomers in the UK.
+These provided a basic introduction to the Gaia mission, an overview of the catalogue contents including scientific quality and practical information on how to handle and access them from the Gaia archive for science research.

 Open University's videos in "60 Second Adventures in Astronomy" series.